lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-SCHCCOAP3 title='OSCORE compression/decompression.'}

-In case of 2 rule sets, as shown in {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP2}}, they may come from different provisioning domains, and that they do not include the crypto part that is done in between the two SCHC activities.
-This document focuses on CoAP compression represented in the dashed lines in the previous figures.
+In case of 2 rule-sets, as shown in {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP3}}, they may come from different provisioning domains, and that they do not include the cryptography part that is done in between the two SCHC activities.
+This document focuses on CoAP compression represented in the dashed boxes in the previous figures.

 #  CoAP Headers compressed with SCHC